 9.1.
 There are clear benefits to the Council taking on a prominent role in the delivery of this project.
-O&S are asked to comment on the described role in order for a paper to be presented to Cabinet in July.
+To move to the delivery phase of this project the Council needs to appoint a professional team, the cost associated with this requires Cabinet level approval.